 So builders can join the Association of Professional Builders and access all of those systems and start implementing them into their building company.
-But a lot of guys want something more than that.
-They want a one-on-one support.
-They they want some high level mentoring [00:13:00] and accountability really, which is a, a big part.
+But a lot of guys want something more than that they want a one-on-one support.
+They they want some high level mentoring [00:13:00] and accountability really, which is a big part.

-And we offer that as part of our mentoring program, where they can work with one of our executive coaches who are based in Australia.
-The U S and Canada as well.
+We offer that as part of our mentoring program, where they can work with one of our executive coaches who are based in Australia.
+The US and Canada as well.
 So they get to work one-on-one with a very, very experienced executive coach who has not only been successful in business themselves, and they understand exactly what the builder is going through.

 They also have the systems and processes to guide that builder through on their journey.
-And typically the client, the guys that come in to this mentoring program, they're looking to take their building company to $10 million in revenue at 10% net.
-After drawing a market salary now.
+Typically the client, the guys that come in to this mentoring program, they're looking to take their building company to $10 million in revenue at 10% net after drawing a market salary now.
 Yeah, we don't just have a revenue target.

 Everything we do with a residential building company is really focused on the net margin because too many building companies grow without proper regard [00:14:00] for their net margin.
-And they simply take themselves into trouble over a period of time.
-So it's a combination of the three things you've got to pay yourself first.
+They simply take themselves into trouble over a period of time, so it's a combination of the three things you've got to pay yourself first.

 Kevin Weitzel: So it sounds like you are implementing in OKR scenario for them.
 I mean, objective and key results tactic.
 You know, where they have an objective of where they want to be, but to get those key results, they have to instigate, you know option a, B, C, D, and put them into place and have those operations.

 And then from that result, they can find out if they've obtained their objective.